dapr/quickstarts/actors/csharp/sdk/README.md

 ### Run the SmartDevice.Client to create SmartDetectorActors

-1. Navigate to the directory and install the dependencies:
+1. In another terminal instance, navigate to the directory and install the dependencies:

 ```bash
 cd ./smartdevice.Client
 dotnet build
 ```

-2. Run the `SmartDevice.Client`, with the following arguments to create an `SmartDetectorActor` with actorId `1`, location `First Floor`, and status `Ready`:
+2. Run the `SmartDevice.Client`, with the following arguments to create a `SmartDetectorActor` with actorId `1`, location `First Floor`, and status `Ready`:

 ```bash
 dotnet run -- --create 1 "First Floor" "Ready"
 ```

 3. Run the `SmartDevice.Client` again, now with the following arguments to read the state of the `SmartDetectorActor` with actorId `1`:

 ```bash
 dotnet run -- --read 1
 ```

   The response should be:

 ```bash
 actorId: 1, location: First Floor, status: Ready